Relationships and marriages are hard and prior to contrary belief, they seem to get harder the more time you’ve been together.

 Take a tour with Quest Kayaks. – Quest kayaks has locations in multiple areas including Cape Henlopen State Park, Milton and Abbott’s Mill.
 They have have speciality tours, including their pints and paddle tour, where they have teamed up with Dogfish Head Brewery!
 This includes a 90 minute paddle down the Broadkill River, followed by a 90 minute tour of the brewery.

 – Sunset cruise with Cape water tours and taxi in Lewes.
-Jeremy and I just experienced our first water taxi tour last night and it was epic.
+Jeremy and I just experienced our first water taxi tour last month and it was epic.
 Consider having dinner at The Wheelhouse or Irish Eyes.
 They are both located right next to the dock where the tour departs.
 Cape water tours also have other tours available that could tickle your fancy!

 Catch a Blue Rocks game.
 The nice thing about Delaware is that you can drive the whole state in just over 2 hours, and the minor league baseball field is located in Wilmington!
 Pig out on baseball park goodies and cold beer.
 Prior to COVID, the blue rocks would hold concerts by artist like Chase Rice during specific games.
 I hope that makes a comeback in the future!